Pine Bluff, Arkansas: Civil War, Reconstruction and the Gilded Age (1861–1902)

-1900–1941: 1900 through the Great Depression
+Early 20th century and the Great Depression (1902–1941)

 Situated on the Arkansas River, Pine Bluff depended on river traffic and trade.
 Community leaders were concerned that the main channel would leave the city.
 The United States Army Corps of Engineers built a levee opposite Pine Bluff to try to keep the river flowing by the city.

 During a later flood, the main channel of the river moved away from the city, leaving a small oxbow lake (later expanded into Lake Pine Bluff).
 River traffic diminished, even as the river was a barrier separating one part of the county from the other.
 After many years of regional haggling, because the bond issue involved raised taxes, the county built the Free Bridge, which opened in 1914.
 For the first time, it united the county on a permanent basis.

 African Americans in Pine Bluff were damaged by the state's disfranchisement in 1891–1892 and exclusion from the political system.
 But they continued to work for their rights; they joined activists in Little Rock and Hot Springs in a sustained boycott of streetcars, protesting passage in 1903 of the Segregated Streetcar Act, part of a series of Jim Crow laws passed by the white-dominated legislature.
 They did not achieve change then.

 Development in the city's business district grew rapidly.
 The Masonic Lodge, built by and for the African-American chapter in the city, was the tallest building in Pine Bluff when completed in 1904.
 The Hotel Pines, constructed in 1912, had an intricate marble interior and classical design, and was considered one of Arkansas' showcase hotels.
 The 1,500-seat Saenger Theater, built in 1924, was one of the largest such facilities in the state; it operated the state's largest pipe organ.
 When Dollarway Road was completed in 1914, it was the longest continuous stretch of concrete road in the United States.
 The first radio station (WOK) broadcast in Arkansas occurred in Pine Bluff on February 18, 1922.